 The email address isn’t professional.You wouldn’t be wrong to expect an online company with a website to have a matching, professional email address.
-For example, when emailing a member of the staff at GOGOKID, you can expect an email that ends with @mail.gogokid.com.
+For example, when emailing a member of the staff at VIPKID, you can expect an email that ends with @vipkid.com.cn.
 A corporate company that uses a Gmail account is a bit suspicious.

-The job posting or website is written in poor English.An English language company that can’t practice what it preaches is pretty fishy don’t you think?
+The job posting or website is written in poor English.An English language company that doesn’t practice what it preaches is pretty fishy don’t you think?
 A typo here or there is normal.
 Nobody’s perfect.
-However, if the advert, website, or teaching platform is riddled with broken English and nonsensical sentences, the owners shouldn’t be offering English lessons.
+However, if the advert, website, or teaching platform contains broken English and nonsensical sentences, the owners shouldn’t be offering English lessons.
 They should be enrolling in them.

 The company has a ton of negative reviews.If a company has a lot of negative reviews and low ratings, pay attention.
 Read the reviews.
 If multiple former and current workers are giving warnings to stay away and giving details of bad company practices, you should avoid the company.

 You’re expected to work for free.If a company asks you to teach students’ first lessons without payment, they are trying to scam you.
 You could end up never making a dime.
-You may be assigned only first-time students for the duration of your time with the company.
+Such a company will often assign you only first-time students for the duration of your time with the company.
 That defeats the purpose of having the job unless you don’t mind volunteering.

 The company levies heavy monetary penalties.Penalties for mishaps like being late or missing a class are normal for online TEFL companies.
 A legitimate company might fine you around a dollar or so for being late or deduct 100% of a lesson’s pay for missing a class.
-However, a scam company may have so many unreasonable penalties that it’s almost impossible to avoid being fined.
+However, a scam company has lots of unreasonable penalties that are almost impossible to avoid.
 Penalties for things like sneezing or your lighting not being considered bright enough should not result in hefty fines.
 If that’s the case, you should not waste your time with them.
 You will end up working for free most of the time.